IRB0T/LogonSessionAuditor/README.md

 This tool is an enhancement of the [LogonSessionAuditor](https://github.com/0xHasanM/LogonSessionAuditor) project, bringing a modern interface and additional filtering capabilities.

 ## Features
-✅ Upload Windows Security EVTX log files for analysis <br>
-✅ Filters out service accounts (usernames ending with `$`) <br>
-✅ Parses logon (Event ID: 4624) and logoff (Event IDs: 4634, 4647) events <br>
-✅ Displays results in a web-based table <br>
+✅ Upload Windows Security EVTX log files for analysis ✅ Filters out service accounts (usernames ending with `$`) ✅ Parses logon (Event ID: 4624) and logoff (Event IDs: 4634, 4647) events ✅ Displays results in a web-based table
-✅ Allows downloading the processed results as a CSV file <br>
-✅ Automatically formats timestamps as `YYYY-MM-DD HH:MM:SS` <br>
-✅ Standalone executable available (no need to run Python code)<br>
+✅ Allows downloading the processed results as a CSV file ✅ Automatically formats timestamps as `YYYY-MM-DD HH:MM:SS` ✅ Standalone executable available (no need to run Python code)

 ## Installation & Usage
+### Download
+Download the latest standalone executable from the [Releases Page](https://github.com/IRB0T/LogonSessionAuditor/releases/tag/LogonSessionAuditor) to get started.

 ### Prerequisites
 - Windows OS

 ### Run the Application
-Simply run the provided `EVTX_Session_Auditor.exe` file with Administraor Privileges .
+Simply run the provided `LogonSessionAuditor.exe` file with Administrator Privileges.
 Once started, it will automatically open in your default browser.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, make improvements, and submit a pull request.